Amulet9/gludconfig/readme.md

 - [ ] Awful code structure
 - [ ] Not user friendly enough, doesent provide service files or anything.
 - [ ] Code generation doesent auto deserialize signal body into the provided type.
 [Possible Fix: Generate custom struct per Trigger/Property]
-- [ ] gsd-rs was the old name, glud the new one. have yet to switch.

 # Register Schema

 ```rust